 Had anything between us been real?

-One thing was for certain; Jakob and I needed to have a long conversation once we got out of this fucking van.
+One thing was for certain; Jakob and I needed to have a long conversation once we got out of this van.

 Copyright © 2020 by Navessa Allen